thoughtspot/cs_tools/docs/cs-tools/rtsload/README.md

 command will take care of all of this for you.
 You may check the status of the data load with the returned cycle id and the `status` command.

+??? important "Remote tsload enforces privileges"

+    <span class=fc-coral>You __must__ have at least the __`Can Manage Data`__ privilege
+    in ThoughtSpot to use this tool.</span>

-A benefit of using remote tsload is that it encourages and enforces security.
-If you are running tsload within the software command line, you are most likely signed in under the `admin` account.
-Remote tsload enforces privileges: the logged in user __must__ have at least the "Can Manage Data" privilege in ThoughtSpot.
+    If you are running `tsload` within on the backend command line, you are most likely signed in under the `admin` account. __CS Tools__ enhances this security by enforcing privileges based on what user is logged in.

 ## CLI preview